mihaidld/holiday-links-js/README.md

-# Vanilla JavaScript project for HOLIDAY LINKS 🏖🏖🏖
+# List of some Online Resources for Web Developers to check during holidays 🏖🏖🏖

-## Presentation
+### Presentation

-Deployed on `Netlify` at https://vanilla-js-holiday-links.netlify.app/.
-In `Vanilla JavaScript` (with `class ChildClass extends ParentClass`) and `Bootstrap 5`.
+- using `JavaScript` classes (with `class ChildClass extends ParentClass`)

-## Usage

-_Go Live_ to open `Live Server`.
+- style using `Bootstrap 5`
-Links from default list then saved to localStorage.
-To reset links on localStorage, open console and execute `localStorage.clear()`.
+- default Links, new links saved to `localStorage`.
+To reset links on localStorage, open console and execute `localStorage.clear()`
+- responsive design (as per [deployed site](https://vanilla-js-holiday-links.netlify.app/))

+### Launch a local development server

+Click to `Go Live` from the status bar to turn the server on/off